23andMe Didn’t Shut Down (2026): What to Do With Your DNA

 What You Can Do With Your Raw Data

-Once you have your raw data file, you can upload it to DecodeMyBio and get clinician-ready pharmacogenomic reports.
+Once you have your raw data file, you can upload it to DecodeMyBio and get CPIC-based pharmacogenomic results with Decode.
 Here is what is available:

 Psychiatric Medications

 Antidepressants, ADHD medications, anti-anxiety drugs, and antipsychotics are among the most pharmacogenomically relevant drug classes.
 If you or someone you know has struggled with finding the right psychiatric medication, genetics is often the missing piece.
-Psychiatric Medication Report.
+Psychiatric medication results.

 Pain & Surgery Prep